udzura/slides/rubykaigi2025/index.md

 # Wardite's Design Principles

 - Purity:
-  - Depend only on Ruby's standard and bundled libraries
+  - Depends only on Ruby's standard and bundled libraries
-  - No external C dependencies or gems
+  - No external C dependencies or third-party Ruby gems
 - Portability:
-  - Can be run on any Ruby environment
+  - Can run on any Ruby environment
-  - Even on mruby (...future work!)
+  - Even on mruby (planned for future versions)

 ----

 # Wardite's Implementation Status

-- Support basic WebAssembly Core specifications
+- Supports basic WebAssembly Core specifications
-- WASI preview1 (p1)
+- WASI Preview 1

 ----